-- b.
-Students with up to 2 absences will not receive any bonus points nor will any points be taken away.
-For every absence after 2, 5 points will be deducted from the total points earned during the semester. - c.
+- 2. Attendance Policy - a.
+Students with perfect attendance will receive five (5) bonus points.
+These points will be added to the total points earned at the end of the semester. - b.
+Students who have four (4) unexcused absences, your grade will be lowered one level.
+If you have five (5) unexcused absences, your grade will be lowered two levels. - c.
 Tardiness is not acceptable.
 Classes start on time.
 One (1) point will be deducted for each tardy after two (2).
 Being tardy is offensive to the professor and disruptive to the class.
 Tardy is defined as not being present to respond to roll call.